BitBoxSwiss/bitbox-wallet-app/README.md

 ### Build the UI

-To statically compile the UI, run `make generate` again, which compiles the web ui into a compact bundle.
+To statically compile the UI, run `make buildweb` again, which compiles the web ui into a compact bundle.

 ## Develop using Docker